harpreetkaur09/Excel-Sales-Analysis/README.md

 ## Conclusion

 This project demonstrates my Microsoft Excel skills in sales data analysis using essential Excel functions and data visualization techniques.
 Through this project, I performed product-wise sales analysis, calculated key metrics, and generated meaningful business insights using charts and Excel functions.

-Project screenshots are available in this repository as separate image files.
-The complete analysis has been performed using Microsoft Excel.